robinagandhi/modularnorms/README.md

 # Modular Norms
 This is a repository for code and data to produce modular norm models from legal text.

-# Example
+# Examples

+[Your Public License 1.0](https://robinagandhi.github.io/modularnorms/examples/yourlicense-test.html) is a toy example with instructions on its usage and interpretation.

+For additional examples using legal statements "in the wild" explore the following: [AGPL](https://robinagandhi.github.io/modularnorms/examples/agpl-test.html), [Apache](https://robinagandhi.github.io/modularnorms/examples/apache-test.html) and [HIPAA](https://robinagandhi.github.io/modularnorms/examples/hipaalite-test.html) Models.

-See the examples folder for SVG files produced for AGPLv1.0, Apache2 and HIPAA Models.
-These models have been generated from corresponding JSON objects in the directory.
+These models have been generated from corresponding JSON objects in the examples directory as shown below.

-You can explore [AGPL](https://robinagandhi.github.io/modularnorms/examples/agpl-test.html), [Apache](https://robinagandhi.github.io/modularnorms/examples/apache-test.html) and [HIPAA](https://robinagandhi.github.io/modularnorms/examples/hipaalite-test.html) model that have been augmented for interactive analysis in a browser.

 # Usage